ckkhandare/DS_firstProject/README.md

-# My first Data Science project
+# Internshala Data Science project

 Problem Statement
 Your client is a retail banking institution.
 Term deposits are a major source